Impact of Gut Microbiota on Host Physiology

 Dr. Kashyap's lab has shown that gut bacteria and its metabolites modulate gastrointestinal physiology by increasing serotonin production from the enterochromaffin (EC) cells in the gastrointestinal tract.
 Serotonin is an important neurotransmitter and paracrine messenger in the gastrointestinal tract that plays a critical role in regulating gastrointestinal physiology in health and disease.

-The lab is currently investigating the role of gut microbiota metabolites such as short-chain fatty acids, bile acids and tryptophan metabolites on gastrointestinal function.
+The lab is investigating the role of gut microbiota metabolites such as short-chain fatty acids, bile acids and bacterially derived tryptophan metabolites on gastrointestinal function.
 Dr. Kashyap's research team uses a combination of technologies, such as next-generation sequencing including metagenomics and metabolomics, germ-free mouse models, and in vitro models such as organoids.

 Research on the impact of the gut microbiome on host physiology in Dr. Kashyap's lab is aimed at improving the understanding of microbiota-mediated modulation of serotonin and other host signaling pathways, which will help scientists develop new targeted therapies for people with functional gastrointestinal disorders such as irritable bowel syndrome.